ericmaxwell/Awesome-Appliance-Repair/README.md

-﻿#Awesome Appliance Web Application - RHEL & DEB version# This repo contains the code for a sample Web application that uses Apache2 (httpod) and MySQL.
+﻿#Awesome Appliance Web Application - RHEL & DEB version# This repo contains the code for a sample Web application that uses Apache2 (httpd) and MySQL.
 It is a forms-based business app for Awesome Appliance Repair, a fictional appliance repair company.
 The app lets customers create new requests for service calls and lets an employee schedule and update the status of requests.